Aliases for ATP6V1B1 Gene

 GeneCards Summary for ATP6V1B1 Gene

 ATP6V1B1 (ATPase, H+ Transporting, Lysosomal 56/58kDa, V1 Subunit B1) is a Protein Coding gene.
-Diseases associated with ATP6V1B1 include renal tubular acidosis with deafness and renal tubular acidosis.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
+Diseases associated with ATP6V1B1 include renal tubular acidosis with deafness and zimmermann-laband syndrome 2.
+Among its related pathways are Immune System and Signaling by GPCR.
 GO annotations related to this gene include protein complex binding and hydrolase activity, acting on acid anhydrides, catalyzing transmembrane movement of substances.
 An important paralog of this gene is ATP6V1B2.

 UniProtKB/Swiss-Prot for ATP6V1B1 Gene

 Non-catalytic subunit of the peripheral V1 complex of vacuolar ATPase.
 V-ATPase is responsible for acidifying a variety of intracellular compartments in eukaryotic cells

 H+-ATPase (also known as vacuolar ATPase, V-ATPase) is a enzyme transporter that functions to acidify intracellular compartments in eukaryotic cells.
 It is ubiquitously expressed and is present in endomembrane organelles such as vacuoles, lysosomes and endosomes.